Value-based insurance design: Benefit-based copay

-Value-Based Insurance Design
+Value-based insurance design

-Building on their work on the benefit-based copay model, the U-M team, led by Dr. A. Mark Fendrick, MD, and Michael Chernew, PhD, coined the term "Value-Based Insurance Design" and in 2005 founded The Center for Value-Based Insurance Design.
+Building on their work on the benefit-based copay model, the U-M team, led by A. Mark Fendrick, MD, and Michael Chernew, PhD, coined the term "value-based insurance design" and in 2005 founded the Center for Value-Based Insurance Design.
 Much like VBBD and benefit-based copays, V-BID is built on the principle of lowering or removing financial barriers to essential, high-value clinical services.
-V-BID aims to align patients’ out-of-pocket costs, such as copayments, with the value of services.
+V-BID aims to align patients' out-of-pocket costs, such as copayments, with the value of services.

-The term "Value-Based Insurance Design" was subsequently published for the first time in peer-reviewed literature in a 2006 article in The American Journal of Managed Care.
+The term "value-based insurance design" was subsequently published for the first time in peer-reviewed literature in a 2006 article in The American Journal of Managed Care.
 V-BID has since been included in legislation (including the Affordable Care Act) and numerous public and private sector health plans.

 Purpose

 Value-based insurance design aims to increase health care quality and decrease costs by using financial incentives to promote cost efficient health care services and consumer choices.
 Health benefit plans can be designed to reduce barriers to maintaining and improving health.
 By covering preventive services, wellness visits and treatments such as medications to control blood pressure or diabetes at low to no cost, V-BID plans may save money by reducing future expensive medical procedures.
 V-BID plans may create disincentives as well, such as high cost-sharing, for health choices that may be unnecessary or repetitive, or when the same outcome can be achieved at a lower cost.
 To decide what procedures are the most effective and cost efficient, insurance companies may use evidence-based data to design their plans.

 V-BID programs lower or eliminate cost sharing for efficient and effective treatments proven to keep people healthy.
 This includes effective prevention and chronic care therapies, where research shows even modest cost sharing can keep people from getting care they need.
 Lower cost sharing improves adherence to high-value care, which can help prevent future expensive complications.
 V-BID programs increase cost sharing for unproven, misused or low-benefit care, like inappropriate emergency department use or imaging for low back pain.
 This encourages people to consider alternatives and works especially well with "shared decision-making" tools that explain treatment option pros and cons objectively in plain language.

-Value-Based Insurance Design advocates that copayment rates be set based on the value of clinical services (benefits and costs)—not exclusively the costs.
-Recognizing that the value of an intervention varies depending on who receives it, who provides it, and where it is provided, more-efficient resource allocation can be achieved when the amount of patient cost sharing is a function of the value that the specific service provides to the specific patient.
+Value-based insurance design advocates that copayment rates be set based on the value of clinical services (benefits and costs) – not exclusively the costs.
+Recognizing that the value of an intervention varies depending on who receives it, who provides it, and where it is provided, more efficient resource allocation can be achieved when the amount of patient cost sharing is a function of the value that the specific service provides to the specific patient.